 Other premises shelter the offices of the various Aldermen.
 They are richly furnished and decorated with art acquired by the City in the course of the 19th and 20th century.
 They are accessible only at certain particular occasions.

 Guided tours (no booking) are organized in French, Dutch and English.
-Other guided tours for groups and private individuals are also organized:
+Guided tours for groups are also organized (after booking):

 General information City Hall, the administration of the City of Brussels can be contacted at the Administrative centre

 Tel. : 02 548 04 48

 More information : Prices: adults: 5 euro.
 Pensioners, unemployed, students, children from 6 to 12 years and groups: 3 euro.
 Children up to 6 years: free.
 Tickets can be bought at the tourist offices at the Grand-Place.

 City Hall of Brussels